sifophp/sifo-app/README.md

 	$ curl -sS https://getcomposer.org/installer | php
 	$ mv composer.phar /usr/local/bin/composer

-Once composer is installed then you should be able to run `composer`:
+Once composer is installed you should be able to run `composer`.
+Invoking the install will download all necessary packages:

 	$ composer install

-After this command all the dependencies should be installed (you will now see a `vendor` folder inside).
+After the command everything should be installed (you will see a `vendor` folder now).

-Now your application should be created in the `instances` folder.
+Your own application should be created inside the `instances` folder, see others for understanding structure.